Rob-McKay/CameraControl/README.md

 Interestingly the latest version of the Canon EOS SDK (version 13.13) on the latest version of macOS (11.1) will talk to my EOS 50D without any special setup (apart from using Rosetta 2 - see below).

+These tools are built around a C++ interface which uses the RAII pattern for communicating with the Canon EDSDK.

-This code uses the Canon EOS Digital SDK (EDSDK) version 13.13.0 as a git submodule.
+The Canon EOS Digital SDK (EDSDK) version 13.13.0 is imported into the project as a git submodule.
 This git submodule is the EOS SDK from Canon (Europe) put into git.

+This project also uses Poco for general things such as command line parameter decoding and logging.
+This project uses `conan` for dependency management (apart from the Canon EDSDK) and `cmake` for building.

 ## MacOS builds